 Meanwhile, there were equally dramatic changes in the variety and extent of available academic programs.
 In the early years of the University, there were two Faculties (Arts and Science, and Education).
 While the academic structure was quite similar in 1961, when the University moved to the present campus, areas of instruction, course offerings and degrees awarded had all increased.

 Today, the University offers more than 100 undergraduate and graduate degree programs through six Faculties - Arts, Science, Education, Medicine, Engineering and Business Administration; and six Schools - Graduate Studies, Nursing, Human Kinetics and Recreation, Social Work, Music and Pharmacy; and also offers degree programs in Fine Arts.
-Student enrolment in 2004-05 totalled 17,785.
+Student enrolment in 2005-06 totalled 17,509.
+Further information regarding enrolment statistics can be found in the Fact Book at www.mun.ca/ciap/fact_book.php.

 In 1975, the University established a campus in Corner Brook.
-The College, in 1979, was named the Sir Wilfred Grenfell College honouring the memory of the medical missionary who pioneered medicine in Northern Newfoundland and along the coast of Labrador.
-Since its opening, Grenfell has progressed from a junior college offering first- and second-year courses to providing entire degrees in the areas of arts, fine arts, science, and nursing.
+The College was re-named the Sir Wilfred Grenfell College in 1979 honouring the memory of the medical missionary who pioneered medicine in Northern Newfoundland and along the coast of Labrador.
+Since its opening, Grenfell College has progressed from a junior college offering first- and second-year courses to providing entire degrees in the areas of arts, fine arts, science, and nursing.
 The first degrees, in the disciplines of theatre and visual arts, were introduced in 1988.
-Most recently, Grenfell has introduced degree programs in tourism studies and a Bachelor of Education Program (Primary/Elementary) fast-track option.
+Most recently, Grenfell College has introduced degree programs in tourism studies and a Bachelor of Education Program (Primary/Elementary) fast-track option.
 The College currently offers degree programs in 14 disciplines.
 For more information see www.swgc.mun.ca.